PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Discussion

 \subsection{Communicating Privacy Protection}

 The interaction design of \systemname tackles \textit{Design Requirement 3} using a non-transparent shutter.
-Ens et al.~\cite{Ens.2015} reported that the majority of their participants expected to feel more comfortable around a wearable camera device if it clearly indicated whether the camera was turned on or off.
+Ens et al.~\cite{Ens.2015} reported that the majority of their participants expected to feel more comfortable around a wearable camera device if it clearly indicated to be turned on or off.
 Hence, our proposed interaction design aims to improve a bystander's awareness of the recording status by employing an \textit{eye metaphor}.
-For our prototype, we opted to implement the ``eye lid'' as a retractable shutter made from non-transparent material: open when the camera is active, closed when the camera is de-active.
+Our prototype implements the ``eye lid'' as a retractable shutter made from non-transparent material: open when the camera is active, closed when the camera is inactive.
 Thus, the metaphor mimics ``being watched'' by the camera.
 The ``eye lid'' shutter ensures that bystanders can comprehend the recording status without prior knowledge, as eye metaphors have been widely employed for interaction design, e.g., to distinguish visibility or information disclosure~\cite{Motti.2016, Pousman.2004, Schlegel.2011} or to signal user attention~\cite{Chan.2017}.
 Furthermore, in contrast to visual status indicators, such as point lights (LEDs), physical occlusion is non-spoofable (c.f.,~\cite{Denning.2014, Portnoff.2015}).
 This concept has been highly appreciated during our interviews, which is why we would recommend adopting it for future hardware designs.